Should you be concerned if your child with cerebral palsy is commando crawling?

 1. Consult with a Pediatric Physical Therapist

-Taking your child to see a pediatric physical therapist will help identify weaknesses early and set realistic goals for improvement.
+A pediatric physical therapist can identify weaknesses early and set realistic goals for improvement.

 They’ll create a customized exercise plan to maximize your child’s mobility.
-The exercises will help:
+The exercises may help:

 - Stretch spastic muscles to maintain full range of motion